fred-smu/TP-Express/client/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). add a sentence on line 2
 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run: non change
 ### `npm start`

 Runs the app in the development mode.<br />